 You can easily recognize outdated websites from the multitude of pages of information that’s only impressive to the founder of the company.
 There’s a common phrase on the Internet: tl;dr. That stands for “too long; didn’t read.”
 Today’s users aren’t into lengthy explanations.

 When you focus your site content on relevant information, you increase the probability that your users will stick around and keep reading.
 Consolidate information into short, single-screen-length sections that take advantage of the scrolling tendency of modern users.
 Let these sections tell user-journey stories that lead to specific CTAs.
 And when possible, make sure that your site runs on a straight-forward CMS like WordPress or Drupal that allows for fast updates to keep your site content relevant and timely.

-A 2015 study by Pew Research reported that 21 percent of Americans claim to be online “more or less continually.”
+A study by Pew Research reported that over 21 percent of Americans claim to be online “more or less continually.”
 People use the web for work, recreation, and killing time.
 They expect websites to be interactive, engaging, and entertaining.
 If your site is a simple data-dump without interactive components or multimedia elements, your bounce rates are likely to increase.